 Flaky sea salt and freshly ground black pepper

 1 large onion (340g/12 ounces), peeled and thinly sliced

-- 115g Swiss Cheese (Emmental works well), coarsely grated
+115g (4 ounces) Swiss Cheese (Emmental works well), coarsely grated

-Roast the potatoes: drizzle a roasting tin with a little olive oil, season the potato slices with salt and pepper and place on tray in a single layer.
-Cook in a preheated oven for 20-25 minutes until fork tender.
+- Roast the potatoes: drizzle a roasting tin with 1 tablespoon olive oil, lay the sliced potatoes in a single layer on the oiled roasting tin, season the potato slices with salt and pepper, drizzle the top of the potatoes with ½ a tablespoon olive oil.
+Place in oven and roast for 20-25 minutes until fork tender.
 Take out of the oven and let cool completely.

-Add the onion and cook, stirring occasionally, until soft and lightly coloured, 8 to 10 minutes.
-Stir in the thyme or rosemary, season with salt and pepper.
+- Fry the onions: Heat a medium sauté pan over medium-high heat, once hot add 2 tablespoons of olive oil, when the oil starts shimmering add the onions and cook, stirring occasionally, until soft and lightly colored, 8 to 10 minutes.
+Stir in the thyme, season with salt and pepper.
 Transfer to a plate and set aside to cool.

 - Line a baking sheet with parchment paper.
 Roll the dough into a large, thin round about 30cm (12 inches) in diameter and transfer it to the lined baking sheet.
 Chill for 1 hour.